Skip to content

 Hi [Name],

-I wanted to send a quick recap of the feedback from the recent showings at [Property Address].
+Here's the recap of feedback from the recent showings at [Property Address].

-The most consistent theme was [price / condition / layout / presentation].
-The strongest positive reaction was to [feature], and the main hesitation was around [issue].
+The most consistent theme was [the price].
+The strongest positive reaction was to [the south-facing layout], and the main hesitation was around [the basement ceiling height].

 Best,